openthread/ot-docs/site/en/reference/cli/concepts/tcp.md

 Based on the example steps shown above, the following output would be expected:

-1. After Node 2 runs the `tcp connect` command, Node 2 should receive: the message `TCP: Connection established`.
+1. After Node 2 runs the `tcp connect` command, Node 2 should receive the message `TCP: Connection established`.
 1. Node 1 should then receive the messages (with example IPv6 address and port):
-    * `Accepted connection from [fe80:0:0:0:8f3:f602:bf9b:52f2]:49152`
+    1. `Accepted connection from [fe80:0:0:0:8f3:f602:bf9b:52f2]:49152`
-    * `TCP: Connection established`
+    1. `TCP: Connection established`
-1. After Node 2 runs the `tcp send` command, Node 1 should receive: the message: `TCP: Received 5 bytes: hello`
+1. After Node 2 runs the `tcp send` command, Node 1 should receive the message `TCP: Received 5 bytes: hello`

 ## License